niivu/resource-redirect-icon-themes/README.md

 * Download your theme of preference through the [theme folder](https://github.com/niivu/resource-redirect-icon-themes/tree/main/Resource%20Redirect%20themes).
 * Unzip and extract the theme folder in a directory of your system.
 * Copy the path of the theme folder (right click - copy as path) which contains the theme files.
-* Open Windhawk, go to the already installed "Resource Redirect" mod.
+* Open Windhawk, go to the already installed Resource Redirect mod.
 * Go to mod's settings tab.
 * Paste the copied path to the theme folder empty box and remove the path quote marks.
 * Click Save.